lfmunoz/documents/books/Linux/Commands.md

   * -j Use the option j for uncompressing a bzip2 tar archive.
 * tar xvzf /path/to/yourfile**.tgz**
   * f for file, should come at last just before file name.
-* tar -xvzf /path/to/yourfile.tgz -C /path/where/to/extract/
+* tar -xvzf /path/to/yourfile.tgz -C /path/where/to/extract/  --strip-components=1
   * -C option to extract archive contents to a different directory
+  * --strip-components=1 automatically remove that first folder for you.
+* tar -xjf linux-2.6.38.tar.bz2 --transform 's/linux-2.6.38/linux-2.6.38.1/'
+  * use --transform option for a bit more flexibility.
+It accepts any sed replacement operation.

 **tar Listing**
 * tar tvf archive_name.tar